The fledgling Birds of Prey must escape O-Ren’s bomb and catch the Chechen in these climactic chapters to my fanfiction!

 “Robin could give you one,” Batgirl said.
 “He names everything.”

-Batgirl took the turn a bit harder than she should have in her condition.
-Black Canary held her waist, careful of Batgirl’s wounds.
+Batgirl took the turn harder than she should have in her condition.
+Black Canary held her waist, apologizing every time she heard Batgirl wince.
 Canary didn’t seem to mind the speed nor the recklessness.

 In route to the Batcycle, Batgirl linked to the Batcomputer via her cowl.
-She’d previously left a backdoor link to the computer that monitored Gotham’s street cameras.
+She’d previously created a backdoor link to the Gotham City computer network that monitored the city’s street cameras.

 It’d take him a good thirty minutes and a ride through three Gotham neighborhoods to get there.
 Plenty of time to stop him, especially at this speed.

-Batgirl had the help of the Batcomputer in planning a path to cutting off the mobster.
-Using the same camera footage, the computer presented a map and directions on her cowl’s HUD via her mask’s lenses.
+Batgirl used oral commands to get the Batcomputer to plan a path to cut off the mobster.
+Moments later, a map and directions appeared on her cowl’s HUD via her mask’s lenses.

 The lateness of the evening helped; traffic was light.
-Batgirl had to get the Chechen before he crossed into the Upper East Side, one neighborhood away.
+Batgirl needed to get to the Chechen before he crossed into the Upper East Side, one neighborhood away.

-With a thriving nightlife activity in that neighborhood, civilians could get in harm’s way.
+With the thriving nightlife activity in that neighborhood, civilians could get in harm’s way.
+Not to mention, the Galante crime family wouldn’t appreciate a high-speed chase through their territory.

 Taking side streets, Batgirl cut the distance between them and the Chechen.
 She weaved around a slow-moving taxi and turned onto Adam Keaton Boulevard.